 - Around 60% of businesses have already embraced AI for marketing purposes.
 (SeoProfy)

-ROI & Conversion Statistics
+What Do ROI & Conversion Statistics Show for 2026?

 - Email ranked among the top ROI digital channels in 2025.
 30% of companies reported returns of $36–$50 per $1 spent, while 35% reported $10–$36 per $1.
 (Litmus)